Dragoonn/Poller/README.md

 or download the zip file and extract it.

 ## Usage
--You run the software
+- You run the software
--Create / Delete polls
+- Create / Delete polls
--Profit
+- Profit